-CEB lead the virtual field trip, conceived the research, led on staff discussions around learning outcomes, barriers and mitigation measures, deigned and deployed the questionnaires, designed the initial data analysis protocols and completed an initial data analysis, lead on writing the manuscript.

-- JHP acted as PhD student demonstrator on the virtual field trip and input into initial discussions on course design and delivery, coding discussions of the qualitative text, redrafted all figures for final publication, collected the data for Figure 1 and commented on the final text draft.
-LK acted as PhD student demonstrator on the virtual field trip and input into initial discussions on course design and delivery, analyzed and created initial box and whisker plots for the quantitative data and inputted into coding discussions of the qualitative text, co-authored the initial draft text for qualitative statement - analysis.
-SRL was a student on the virtual field trip, they input into data compilation, coding of the text-response statements, co-authored the initial draft text for qualitative statement analysis.
-MZS and TKG were students on the virtual field trip they conducted the initial coding of the qualitative text and input, and drafted some of the methods text, and constructed initial radar plots.
-MB was a student on the virtual field trip they input into initial discussion and helped with qualitative statement coding.
+Author contributions.
+CEB lead the virtual field trip; conceived the research; led staff discussions on learning outcomes, barriers, and mitigation measures; designed and deployed the questionnaires; designed the initial data analysis protocols and completed an initial data analysis; and lead the writing of the manuscript.
+JHP acted as a PhD student demonstrator on the virtual field trip, provided input with respect to the initial discussions on course design and delivery, participated in coding discussions of the qualitative text, redrafted all of the figures for final publication, collected the data for Fig. 1, and commented on the final draft of the text.
+LK acted as a PhD student demonstrator on the virtual field trip, provided input with respect to the initial discussions on course design and delivery, analysed and created the initial box-and-whisker plots for the quantitative data, provided input with respect to coding discussions of the qualitative text, and co-authored the initial draft of the text for qualitative statement analysis.
+SRL was a student on the virtual field trip; they contributed to data compilation, coding of the textresponse statements, and co-authoring the initial draft of the text for qualitative statement analysis.
+MZS and TKG were students on the virtual field trip; they conducted the initial coding of the qualitative text and input, drafted some of the methods text, and constructed the initial radar plots.
+MLB was a student on the virtual field trip; they provided input with respect to the initial discussion and helped with qualitative statement coding.